Horror Vacui

 1. Transcript loading…

-Not all content is equally important.
-That’s why designers need to prioritize their content and highlight the most important information.
-It’s important that designers avoid the temptation to cram in too much information in areas like the information architecture of a digital design.
-Therefore, designers must ensure that users can readily access the most pertinent details without feeling overwhelmed from non-essential information.
+Not all content is equally important—and that’s a big reason why designers need to prioritize their content and highlight the most important information.
+It’s a crucial thing for them to curb the temptation to cram too much information in in areas like the information architecture of a digital design.
+So, designers must make really sure that users can readily access the most pertinent details—and not feel overwhelmed at all from non-essential information.

-This hierarchy guides the user's eye in user experience design.
-It improves the experience as it facilitates easier information processing.
-When designers strategically employ the right visual elements, they can enhance the experience and prevent visual clutter.
-Use size, color, contrast and spacing to establish a strong visual hierarchy, that will guide users to the most important elements first.
+This hierarchy is something that, quite simply, guides the user's eye in user experience design.
+More than that, it improves the experience—since it makes for easier information processing.
+When designers strategically set out the right visual elements, they can boost the experience and prevent visual clutter from wrecking the experience.
+Use size, color, contrast and spacing to establish a strong visual hierarchy—one that will guide users to the most important elements first.

 © Amazon, Fair Use

 Remember the famous design principle, "Less is more."
 For general public releases, at least, a clean, simple design is nearly always far more effective than a complex one.
-It’s vital to keep interfaces simple and straightforward to manage and minimize horror vacui.
-Designers should therefore aim for clarity and ease of use by avoiding unnecessary elements.
-Be ruthlessly selective.
-This approach enhances the user's ability to navigate the interface and access information without feeling overwhelmed.
+It’s vital to keep interfaces simple and straightforward—to manage and minimize horror vacui.
+So, designers really need to aim for clarity and ease of use, and keep unnecessary elements from appearing.
+Be ruthlessly selective—it’s an approach that boosts the user's ability to navigate the interface and access information, without feelings of overwhelm coming in and ruining the experience.

 “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”